- Excellent dining at six separate restaurants

 In a remote northwestern corner of Maui where weather can be inconsistent

 All rooms feature modern, Hawaiian-inspired decor and flat-screen TV.
-As is typical in Hawaii, there are no prestocked minibars, but guests can order specific items to be stocked in their empty mini-fridges, and coffeemakers and bottled water are provided.
+As is typical in Hawaii, there are no pre-stocked minibars, but guests can order specific items to be stocked in their empty mini-fridges, and coffeemakers and bottled water are provided.
 Bathrooms have marble floors and counters, separate showers and bathtubs, and hotel-brand toiletries.
 Free, fast Wi-Fi connections are available in all rooms.

 Numerous, top-notch luxury facilities